allen-garvey/dithermark/deploy/README.md

 * Right click `dithermark.command` and open with TextEdit

-* You will see a message about permissions, click ok
+* You will see a message about MacOS not being able to verify the developer, click open

 * Close the file without saving it